 Layovers can be a pain, but they can also be fun when you use the opportunity to check out local cuisine.
-This is what we did with our layover lunch.
+This is what we did with our layover lunch in 2012.

 We thought that our multi-hour layover would be fairly routine.
 However, as walked through the gigantic, sterile international terminals, we discovered various cultural (and food) treasures.

 Aside from the usual duty-free shops, we found food emporiums filled with various delicious pastries and a copious amount of long sausages wrapped in oval shaped rolls

 “Boy, they really enjoy hot dogs here in Frankfurt,” we exclaimed stupidly.

 We have found all sorts of little culinary curiosities in airports throughout the world – Guinness at 6am at the Aer Lingus terminal in Dublin, fresh pasta served cafeteria style in Rome Fiumicino, Bi Bim Bop in stone bowls in Seoul Icheon and hanging ducks in Hong Kong International.

 After our flight out of Lyon, we were scheduled to have a long layover in Frankfurt and, needless to say, we were excited to eat Frankfurters in Frankfurt again.

 Our day started way too early.
 Unthinkingly, we had somehow booked a 6am flight out of Lyon to Frankfurt.
 As we drove to the Lyon Airport in the dark of the night, we started to think that we wouldn’t find the after-hours area and the lockbox.